How To Help Your Child Make New Year's Resolutions

 5. Check in on your child’s goals

-• Sometimes things don’t go to plan, and what we think should be an easy task can prove itself to be a true challenge!
-This is why regular discussions about your child’s progress are so important.
-If they have concerns or are apprehensive about a specific goal they set at the beginning of the year, they should feel comfortable and comforted by talking about it with their family members.
-Discussing ongoing issues is a wonderful way to develop emotional intelligence, resilience and communication skills - so it’s a win-win no matter what the outcome is!
+• Talk about ongoing challenges.
+If your child is worried about not achieving a specific goal they set at the beginning of the year, they should feel comfortable to voice their feelings to family members.
+Discussing ongoing issues is also a great way to develop emotional intelligence, resilience, and communication skills.
+It’s a win-win no matter what the outcome is!

-• Ask about reoccurring/new challenges and how you can help them overcome them.
-Once you’ve had that initial discussion, it’s always a good idea to get “feedback” from your child.
-Ask them what you can do to best support them and how they’d like to move forward with this particular goal.
+• Once you’ve had that initial discussion, it’s always a good idea to get feedback from your child.
+Ask them what you can do to best support them, and how they’d like to move forward with this particular goal.

-• Celebrate small achievements - did your child win student of the week at school?
+• Celebrate small achievements!
+Did your child win student of the week at school?
 Perhaps they took part in a writing competition?
-Whatever small wins you can celebrate, make a “big deal” out of them!
-This will motivate your child to keep working hard and doing their best to achieve their goals.
+Whatever small wins you can celebrate, make a “big deal” out of them - this will motivate your child to keep working hard!

 6. Prepare for setbacks

-Always remember that the goals you and your child set for the year can, and will most likely, change in some way, and that’s okay!
-Change is good, and it can open many doors!
+It’s important to show them that change can be positive, and ultimately help them achieve their goals in a more efficient way.
+Always remember that the goals you and your child set for the year can, and will most likely, change, and that’s okay!

 Recommended posts